JimiHenning/Workout-Playlist-Generator/README.md

    jupyter notebook gnod_final.ipynb

 2. Follow the steps in the notebook to:
-   - Process a dataset of track IDs.
+   - Process a dataset of track Spotify tracks.
    - Analyze audio features.
    - Generate playlists.